Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b PHOTOMETRY

 \section{WASP-14\MakeLowercase{b} PHOTOMETRY}

-For our analyses, we used Basic Calibrated Data (BCD) frames generated in the {\em Spitzer} IRAC pipeline \citep{Fazio2004IRAC}.
+For our analyses, we used BCD frames generated in the {\em Spitzer} IRAC pipeline \citep{Fazio2004IRAC}.
 The pipeline version used for each observation is given in Section\ \ref{sec:obs}.
 Our data reduction procedure started with applying {\em Spitzer}'s bad pixel masks and with our procedure for flagging additional bad pixels \citep{HarringtonEtal2007natHD149026b}.
-In each group of 64 frames and at each pixel position, we applied two-iteration outlier rejection, which calculated the frame median and the standard deviation from the median, and flagged pixels that deviates more than 4\math{\sigma}.
-Then we found the stellar centroid for the photometry, by using a 2D Gaussian fit to data in an aperture radius of four pixels.
+In each group of 64 frames and at each pixel position, we applied two-iteration outlier rejection, which calculated the frame median and the standard deviation from the median (not mean), and flagged pixels that deviated by more than 4\math{\sigma}.
+Then we found the stellar centroid for the photometry by using a two-dimensional Gaussian fit to data in an aperture radius of four pixels.